Writing an Effective Foil: "Hamilton's" Aaron Burr

 It’s worth a shot.
 Take it.
 What are you waiting for?

-Thank you so much for reading.
-If you enjoyed this post, do me a favor and tap the heart below, subscribe to Perspectives off the Page to support my work, or share this post with someone you think could learn from these character techniques and Hamilton as a case study.
+Thank you so much for stopping by.
+If you enjoyed this post, do me a favor and tap the heart below, subscribe to Perspectives off the Page to support my work, or share this post with a fellow student, storyteller, or seeker, or maybe just someone obsessed with Hamilton.